Close

 Teaching

 I am the Deputy Research Degree Coordinator for the Department of Global Health and Development.
 I supervise Masters and PhD students and I welcome enquiries about supervising PhDs and post-doctoral fellowships in the area of gender based violence and health system and service interventions in high income and low-and-middle-income countries.
-I currently supervise five doctoral students (4 internal and 1 external) and have supervised an NIHR pre-doctoral student.
+I currently supervise five doctoral students (4 internal and 1 external) and one LSHTM NIHR pre-doctoral student.
 I am Deputy Module Organiser for the Distance Learning module on the Principles of Social Research (PSR) and a seminar leader for in-house PSR.
-I contribute various lectures to the short course Gender Based Violence: Methods and Meaning, the Foundations of Reproductive Health and the Professional Diploma in Tropical Medicine & Hygiene.
-Through my research collaborations and links with external organisations, I endeavour to offer summer projects to Masters students who wish to engage in primary research and secondary data analysis.
+I contribute various lectures to the short course Gender Based Violence: Methods and Meaning, the Foundations of Reproductive Health, the Professional Diploma in Tropical Medicine & Hygiene and the Professional Diploma in Tropical Nursing.
+Through my research collaborations and links with external organisations, I endeavour to offer summer projects to Masters students who wish to engage in primary research.
+I currently supervisors 4 PhD students (3 internal/ external) and I am an advisory committee member to two PhD students (1 internal/1 external).

 Research

-Co-principal investigator on an evidence synthesis for UNICEF entitled: What are promising and/or effective interventions that seek to prevent and/or respond to intimate partner violence against women and child maltreatment.
+Co-principal investigator on an evidence synthesis for UNICEF entitled: Interventions that seek to prevent and/or respond to intimate partner violence against women and child maltreatment: a systematic review.

 Co-investigator on the Gender, Justice and Security UKRI GCRF Hub led by the London School of Economics.
 I work with colleagues on the Methodological Innovation work stream which will innovate how to conceptualise and measure health and inequality and its contributions to peace and security.
 Current global indices and monitoring and evaluation tools do not link long-term peace and security with gender-based violence and health.
 Specifically, the research will develop and test a Women, Peace, Security and Health Index.